CaveAnimal/firestick/tools/TheRules.md

 ## Priority (do in this order)
 1) Work Reports (percent complete required) 2) Core logic 3) UI 4) Data/models 5) Errors/validation 6) Unit tests 7) Docs 8) Perf 9) Integration tests 10) Cleanup/refactor 11) Build 12) CI/CD 13) Deploy
-- Dev2 note: When in doubt or short on time, update your Work Report first; it supersedes all other tasks.
+- Tip: When in doubt or short on time, update your Work Report first; it supersedes other tasks unless your lead instructs otherwise.
+This guidance applies to every dev role (dev1, dev2, dev3, ...).

 ## Single-Task Workflow (read only what you need)
-- Tasks: Each developer reads ONLY the tasks assigned to themselves in their personal file (`tools/work/dev1/tasksDEV1.md` for DEV1, `tools/work/dev2/tasksDEV2.md` for DEV2, `tools/work/dev3/tasksDEV3.md` for DEV3).
-Only refer to the master task list for status reporting or coordination.
+- Tasks: Each developer reads ONLY the tasks assigned to their role in their personal file (pattern: `tools/work/dev{N}/tasksDEV{N}.md`, e.g., `tools/work/dev1/tasksDEV1.md`).
+Only refer to the master task list for cross-role status reporting or coordination.
 - Examples: Each developer reads ONLY the example(s) directly relevant to their current task in `tools/plans/firestickEXAMPLES.md`.
 - Read `tools/experiences/LESSONS_LEARNED.md` (Lessons Learned) for recent incidents and remediation before starting work.
 - PRD: read only the FRs your task touches (Section 5) + key use cases.